-Secondary glazing is the addition of a second pane of glass inside the existing window.
-Adding secondary glazing will improve comfort in the home by reducing draughts and cold spots near windows.
-It may also reduce noise and combat problems with condensation.
-Installation can be carried out by a competent DIY enthusiast.
-Building regulations may apply to this work, so it is best to check with your local authority building standards department.
+Double glazing is the term given to a system where two panes of glass are made up into a sealed unit.
+Replacing existing single-glazed windows with double-glazed windows will improve comfort in the home by reducing draughts and cold spots near windows.
+Double-glazed windows may also reduce noise, improve security and combat problems with condensation.
+Building regulations apply to this work and planning permission may also be required, so it is best to check with your local authority on what standards need to be met.
+A building warrant is not required if the windows comply with the current requirements.

-8 Solar photovoltaic (PV) panels
+6 Solar photovoltaic (PV) panels